colemancda/swift-style-guide/README.md

 }
 ```

-_Rationale:_ It's rarely appropriate for top-level definitions to be specifically `internal`, and being explicit ensures that careful thought goes into that decision.
+_Rationale:_ Most top-level definitions for frameworks will not be specifically `internal`, and being explicit ensures that careful thought goes into that decision.
 Within a definition, reusing the same access control specifier is just duplicative, and the default is usually reasonable.

 #### Never specify access control explicitly for top-level definitions in app sources

 Top-level functions, types, and variables should always have implicit access control specifiers.

-_Rationale:_ Swift code written for an app with only be used within that app.
-Not specifing a access control level will default it to ```internal```, which is ideal for code that will not be used outside of the application's executable.
+_Rationale:_ Swift code written for an app will only be used within that app.
+Not specifying an access control level will default it to ```internal```, which is ideal for code that will not be used outside of the application's executable.
 If you have custom views, or model code that might be resuable, put them in a separate framework.
 Ideally your app's Swift sources will only consist of controller classes and app-specific variables, enums, etc.

 #### When specifying a type, always associate the colon with the identifier